MohitGoel92/HR-Salary-Justification/README.md

 - Not as well known
 - Can be difficult to understand.

-We will be solving a simple business task using Support Vector Regression.

 In this analysis, we are choosing the Gaussian RBF Kernel (Radial Basis Function) and regularisation as due to the training sets with noise, the reguliser will prevent wild fluctuations between data points by smoothing out the prior.
 Any points away from the SVR curve will be treated as an outlier (as illustrated by the salary of the CEO in our dataset).

 The diagram below shows the SVR being applied to the dataset, along with a higher resolution plot (step size 0.01) for a smoother curve.